Mai-xiyu/Codex-Prompt/README-en.md

 > **Recommended pairing:** Use it with the [Wide-Lens Engineering](https://github.com/Mai-xiyu/wide-lens-engineering) Skill when a task benefits from systematic decomposition, agent coordination, failure recovery, and repository-level delivery.

-> **Positioning:** This is not a jailbreak or safety-bypass prompt.
-It is intended to constrain engineering behavior, evidence standards, technical communication, and task-completion discipline—not to bypass model or platform safety policies.

 ## Real-world project usage